3 killed, 8 wounded in Chicago shootings during 3-hour span

 CHICAGO — Chicago police say at least 11 people were shot, including three who died, in a three-hour span on the city’s South and West sides.

-Police say six people were shot in the West Woodlawn neighborhood around 1 a.m.
+Police say six people were shot at a part in the West Woodlawn neighborhood at around 1 a.m.
 Sunday.
 One of them, a 39-year-old man, died.

-The other five were 24- and 21-year-old men who suffered leg wounds, a 21-year-old man grazed in the head, a 24-year-old woman shot in an arm, and a 19-year-old man shot in the back.
+The other five people who were shot were 24- and 21-year-old men who suffered leg wounds, a 21-year-old man who was grazed in the head, a 24-year-old woman who was shot in an arm, and a 19-year-old man who was shot in the back.

-The Chicago Sun-Times reports that the other people killed Sunday were a 29-year-old man who was shot by someone who walked up to him while he was sitting in a vehicle and a 24-year-old man who was shot multiple times by someone in a passing car.
+The Chicago Sun-Times reports that the other people killed Sunday were a 29-year-old man who was shot while sitting in a vehicle and a man who was shot and drove himself to a hospital, where he died.

 Information from: Chicago Sun-Times, http://chicago.suntimes.com/